-Figure 13 - TLAR-pro and TLAR-expert Summary
+Figure 14 - TLAR-pro and TLAR-expert Summary

 TLAR-expert is more powerful still.
-It has all the features of TLAR-pro and adds patent-pending emergency glide functionality and telemetry recording.
-On the ground, it will show you where and how high you will be when your aircraft will be capable of conducting an engine windmilling turnback to the runway on takeoff.
-In flight, it will show you your current wind-corrected glide footprint and announce on headset your latest abort point, when a turnback is possible and show you the route of flight back to the runway.
-This feature is designed for takeoff/early climb, but works just as well in cruise.
+It has all the features of TLAR-pro and adds patent-pending emergency glide functionality, auto-LZ loading, and telemetry recording.
+On the ground, it will show you where and how high you will be when your aircraft will be capable of conducting an engine windmilling turnback to the In flight, it will show you your current runway on takeoff. wind-corrected glide footprint and announce on headset your latest abort point, when a turnback is possible and show you the route of flight back to the runway along with your predicted altitude when reaching the runway.
+This feature is designed takeoff/early climb, but works just as well in cruise.
 For more, read the TLAR-expert section of this manual.